darkweak/souin/README.md

 It supports the [Cache-Status HTTP response header](https://httpwg.org/http-extensions/draft-ietf-httpbis-cache-header.html)

 ## Disclaimer
-If you need redis or other custom cache providers, you have to use the full-featured version.
-You can read the documentation, on [the full-featured branch](https://github.com/Darkweak/Souin/tree/full-version) to discover the specific parts.
+If you don't need redis or other custom cache providers, you can to use the minimal version.
+You can read the documentation, on [the master branch](https://github.com/Darkweak/Souin) to discover the specific parts.

 ## Configuration
 The configuration file is stored at `/anywhere/configuration.yml`.
 You can edit it provided you fill at least the required parameters as shown below.